-An account has administrator permissions on a Bitbucket repository, if the account has access to the repository settings icon (a cog).
+An account has administrator permissions on a Bitbucket Cloud repository, if the account has access to the repository settings icon (a cog).
 An account can become an administrator of a repository:

 - The Bitbucket repository was created through the account.
 Repository creators are automatically administrators.